teableio/teable/README.md

 - No-code tools like appsmith...
 - Direct retrieve data with native sql

-### 🗄️ Database adapter
+### 🗄️ Support for multiple databases

-Choose the database you like
+Choose the Sql-database you like

-- Sqlite, PostgreSQL, MySQL, TiDB, Snowflake...
+- Sqlite, PostgreSQL, MySQL, MariaDB, TiDB...

 # Structure